HistoricTimekeepers Restoration Services and Supplies

 When a timepiece arrives in my shop, I partially disassemble it and note all the defects I find.
 I then provide a quote to the customer with the proviso that upon complete disassembly and cleaning some other things might pop up.
 But, I know what tends to go bad in most situations, and I can generally tell when I really need to be careful based on the workmanship I find from the previous repairs.
 I send the quote (along with photos if relevant) for approval by the customer.

 Every timepiece is fully disassembled before initial cleaning.
 This means every cap jewel is removed, the mainspring is removed from the barrel, every screw removed.
-The parts are then precleaned in an older Varimatic ultrasonic machine to remove as much of the grit and old lubricant as possible.
+The parts are then precleaned using jars in a 3 qt Branson ultrasonic machine to remove as much of the grit and old lubricant as possible.
 This saves the cleaning and rinse solutions in the final cleaning machine, a four jar machine that meets the requirements established by most watch manufacturers.
+This Tempo 355 was upgraded to a Temp 400 for what I consider little money by Richard Wong of Electronic Instrument Services.
+He also serviced my MU-700 when it needed it.
+Highly recommend him.

 The cleaning and rinse solutions are petroleum based so the cost goes up with the price of oil.
 Aside from cost, disposal is an important responsibility.
 Spent cleaners are given to my auto mechanic and the rinse is disposed of by using as fuel in my garden tractor.